xarantolus/sensibleHub/README.md

 After that, you can visit the website at `http://yourserver:128/`.
 You can also connect using FTP at `http://yourserver:1280/`, the account must be set in the config file.

 ### Importing
-This program can import songs that should be included in its library:
+This program can import songs that should be included in its library in a few different ways.

+##### From disk

 1. Create a directory called `import` that is at the same location as the executable.
 2. Move songs in there and start the server.
 3. Songs will be imported, existing metadata embedded in files is extracted.

-Please note that imports will only happen on startup, not while the software is running.
+Please note that these imports will only happen on startup, not while the software is running.

+##### Over network/FTP
+You can also import files by putting them in *any* directory over FTP.
+On windows, you can [create a FTP network connection](https://superuser.com/a/88572) quite nicely.

+Now any music file that is moved there will be imported.
+It seems like import errors are **not** shown, so you might need to watch the log file if anything went wrong.

 Also, a warning: any file in the `data/` and `import/` directories may be deleted by the software at any time.
 It happens when inconsistencies are found (e.g. a song exists in the `data/` directory on disk but isn't in the index) or a song is edited.
 While it doesn't delete files that are used for songs (images, audio etc.), you should make a backup anyways.
 As all data (except the configuration file) is stored in the `data/` directory, you can just zip it and call it a backup.